saltstack/salt/doc/topics/cloud/tencentcloud.rst

 securitygroups
 --------------
-Optional, A list of security group ids to associate with.
+**Optional**.
+A list of security group ids to associate with.
-Security group ids to build an instance can be found using the ``list_securitygroups`` function:
+Available security group ids can be found using the ``list_securitygroups`` function:

 .. code-block:: bash

     # salt-cloud -f list_securitygroups my-tencentcloud-config

-Multiple security group is supported.
+Multiple security groups are supported:

 .. code-block:: yaml